adambard/learnxinyminutes-docs/forth.html.markdown

 \ ------------------------- Floating Point Operations --------------------------

-\ Most Forths tend to dislike the use of floating point operations.
+\ Most Forths tend to eschew the use of floating point operations.
 We write
 \ floating point operations with scientific notation.
 8.3e 0.8e f+ f.    \ 9.1 ok

-\ Usually we can just prepend arithmetic words with 'f' to use floating point
+\ Usually we simply prepend words with 'f' when dealing with floats: variable myfloatingvar \ ok
-\ arithmetic:
-variable myfloatingvar \ ok
 4.4e myfloatingvar f!  \ ok
 myfloatingvar f@ f.    \ 4.4 ok